tristan7727/code_exercise/README.md

 ```

 ## Notes
-1. By default a test user account has been used for testing to log into the test system;   However, you can use your own account to execute the test simply via replacing the user credential from ./data/testdata/data_info.xlsx  ( make sure username in cell B1 and password in cell B2 );
+1. By default a test user account has been used for testing to log into the test system;   The current test user account will be deleted within 7 days owing to security concern.
+However, you can use your own account to execute the test simply via replacing the user credential from ./data/testdata/data_info.xlsx  ( make sure username in cell B1 and password in cell B2 );
-2. "Send Email" module has been commented out owing to security concern.
+2. "Send Email" module has been commented out.
 To enable this function please:
 ```
     1. set receiver from "./public/common/sendemail.py"
        recvaddress = ['receiver@xxx.xx']